 Guill uses Fluid Dynamics software from COSMOSFloWorks in conjunction with SolidWorks.

 Guill uses CAMWorks to wipe out hours of complex programming with CNC, thanks to Automatic Feature Recognition (AFR) defining machinable features while the Technology Database defines operations to automatically create toolpaths at the click of a button.
 CAMWorks uses SolidWorks technology to create toolpaths that ensure the part you create is the part you designed.

 Finite Element Analysis (FEA) is a computerized method used to predict how a product reacts to real-world forces such as vibration, heat, fluid flow, and other physical effects.
 FEA helps predict the behavior of products affected by many physical effects, including: mechanical stress, mechanical vibration, fatigue, motion, heat transfer, fluid flow, electrostatics, and plastic injection molding.

-Guill’s use of SolidWorks allows leveraging of numerous programs as well as being an effective tool for communicating ideas.
+Guill’s use of SolidWorks flow simulation allows leveraging of numerous programs as well as being an effective tool for communicating ideas.
 The same solid model geometry can be used for fluid flow, stress, and thermal analysis, as well as CNC programs and even for rendering designs for marketing purposes.

 Guill uses Teksoft CAD software to model all custom designs.
 Teksoft holds the distinction of introducing the first PC-based CAD software, and continues to offer the most innovative technology for producing cutting edge products.